-Although the increase in prices this year appear to be making investing in Toronto real estate challenging, there are always opportunities that present themselves.
-However, it requires a combination of being patient waiting for the right property and then being fully prepared to act on securing it when it does get listed for sale.
-Here's two income property sales that demonstrate what I consider solid buys, recently purchased by my investor clients.
+Although the increase in prices this year appears to be making investments in Toronto real estate a challenge, there are always opportunities that present themselves.
+However, it requires a combination of being patient waiting for the right property, and then being fully prepared to act on securing it when it does get listed for sale.
+Here are two-income property sales that demonstrate what I consider solid buys, recently purchased by my investor clients.
 These posts have additional informative links to other posts on Investing in Toronto.

 An Alternate Strategy If You Have Deep Pockets

-For those whom are willing to brave converting a single family residence into a property with one or more income producing units, here's my article on what to look for, in How To Strategically Purchase An Income Producing Property.
-As far as I'm concerned, this might be the best strategy for an investor to garner a return on their capital, although it's not for the faint of heart.
-It also requires time, a familiarity with renovating and/or upgrading property, and additional investment capital to convert a dwelling into multiple units (and potential permit fees and development charges from the city).
+For those who are willing to brave converting a single-family residence into a property with one or more income producing units, here’s my article on what to look for, in How To Strategically Purchase An Income Producing Property.
+As far as I’m concerned, this might be the best strategy for an investor to garner a return on their capital, although it’s not for the faint of heart.
+It also requires time, familiarity with renovating and/or upgrading the property, and additional investment capital to convert a dwelling into multiple units (and potential permit fees and development charges from the city).

 It looks like Toronto real estate prices need to drop in order to generate even a modicum of return.
-Expect the driving forces of this transitioning market to see a withdrawal of investors actively buying, but instead sleuthing for better opportunities.
+Expect the driving forces of this transitioning market to see a withdrawal of investors actively buying, but instead sleuthing for better opportunities until the market settles.
 Curious to know where I believe the Toronto real estate market is headed?
-Here's my Summer 2017 Forecast Part One and Part Two which offers my point of view on our transitioning housing market.
+Here’s my Summer 2017 Forecast Part One and Part Two which offers my point of view on the possibilities of a transitioning housing market.

 ~ Steven and the Urbaneer team

 Steven Fudge, Sales Representative

 Bosley Real Estate Ltd., Brokerage – (416) 322-8000

 – we’re here to earn your trust, then your business –